 - Method #4 – Using Conditional Formatting

-Method #1 – Compare Two Columns Data by Using Simple Formulae
+#1 Compare Two Columns Data by Using Simple Formulae

-We can compare 2 columns in excel by using one of the simple formulae.
+We can compare two columns in excel by using one of the simple formulae.
 Assume you have two columns of data.
-The first column contains Log in Time and second column contains Log out Time.
+The first column contains Log in Time, and the second column contains Log out Time.

-We can use the simple formula to do this task.
+We can use a simple formula to do this task.

-Step 2: Now again enter the equal sign after B2 and select the cell C2.
+- Now again, enter the equal sign after B2 and select the cell C2.

-Step 3: Once you hit enter it will show either TRUE or FALSE.
-If the value in the cell B2 is equal to the value in the cell C2 it will show as TRUE or else it will show as FALSE.
+- Once you hit enter, it will show either TRUE or FALSE.
+If the value in the cell B2 is equal to the value in the cell C2, it will show as TRUE, or else it will show as FALSE.

-Drag and drop the formula to remaining cells to get the results.
+- Drag and drop the formula to the remaining cells to get the results.

-Method #2 – Compare Two Columns Data in Excel by Using IF Formula and get the result as per our wish.
+#2 Compare Two Columns Data Using Excel IF Formula

-We can get the result as per our wish by using IF function in excel.
+We can get the result as per our wish by using the IF function in excel.

 Okay, now we got the results as we wanted.
 Let me break down the formula to understand it better.

-If condition tests whether the value in the cell B2 is equal to the value in the cell C2 if the result is TRUE it will return the result as “Forgot to Punch Out” and the result is FALSE it will return the result as “No Problem”.
+If the condition tests whether the value in the cell B2 is equal to the value in the cell C2 if the result is TRUE, it will return the result as “Forgot to Punch-Out,” and the result is FALSE, it will return the result as “No Problem.”

-Method #3 – Compare Two Columns in Excel with EXACT Formula
+#3 Compare Two Columns with Excel EXACT Formula

 Take the same data for this example as well.
 I am going to apply an EXACT formula in excel to find the differences.

-This formula also returns TRUE or FALSE as the result.
+This formula also returns TRUE or FALSE as a result.

 Note: The EXACT formula is case sensitive.
 Look at the below formula I have applied for text values.

-In the cell C2, we got the result as FALSE even though the value in the cell A2 and B2 are same.
-Since there is upper case value in the cell B2 it will show the result as FALSE.
+In cell C2, we got the result as FALSE even though the value in the cell A2 and B2 are the same.
+Since there is an upper case value in the cell B2, it will show the result as FALSE.

-Method #4 – Compare Two Columns in Excel Using Conditional Formatting
+#4 Compare Two Columns in Excel Using Conditional Formatting

-In the previous examples, we have learned how to compare 2 columns in Excel and identify the same values.
+In the previous examples, we have learned how to compare two columns in Excel and identify the same values.

-In this example, I am going to explain to you how to highlight or compare 2 excel columns if there is duplicate data using Conditional Formatting
+In this example, I am going to explain to you how to highlight or compare two excel columns if there is duplicate data using Conditional Formatting.

 Take the same data from the above examples.

-Okay, in this way we can compare 2 columns in excel and find the deviations.
+Okay, in this way, we can compare two columns in excel and find the deviations.

-- There are several ways to compare 2 columns in excel.
+- There are several ways to compare two columns in excel.
 It depends on the data structure to apply which method is suitable.

 - Method 1 is the easiest way to compare 2 column values in excel.

 This has been a guide to compare Two Columns in Excel.
-Here we discuss top 4 methods to compare two columns in excel 1) Using Simple Formula, 2) IF formula, 3) Exact function and 4) Conditional Formatting along with practical examples and downloadable excel template.
+Here we discuss the top 4 methods to compare two columns in excel 1) Using Simple Formula, 2) IF formula, 3) Exact function, and 4) Conditional Formatting along with practical examples and a downloadable excel template.
 You may learn more about excel from the following articles –